Katze719/new-world-stamina-checker/README.md

 ### Level System
 - The level system starts automatically when the bot is first launched
 - XP is automatically awarded for messages (1 XP) and voice activity (3 XP per minute)
+- Activity streaks increase XP rewards with multipliers for consecutive days of activity
 - You can customize how levels appear in usernames using `/set_pattern`, recommended patterns:
   - `{name} ({level}) [{icons}]` (default)
   - `{name} | ({level}) [{icons}]`